 Mrs Beeton said, “All creatures eat, but only man dines”.
 While eating is a physical need, meals are a social ritual and one that we believe is an important part of daily life at Hanford.
 Every Monday, Mrs Johnston, head of Pastoral Care, creates a seating plan for the whole school where she mixes together the year groups.
 After grace, a member of staff serves their table and conversation and good manners are very much encouraged.

-At various events throughout the year such as: the Carol Service, the Portman Hunt Meet and the Pimpernel Beagles’ visit, we encourage girls to act as hostesses, handing round food and drink.
-Being given a tray of delicious eats can help even the quietest girl overcome her natural shyness and help her to grow in confidence.
+At various events throughout the year such as: the Carol Service, Parents’ Day and other visits by visiting speakers and guests, we encourage girls to act as hostesses, handing round food and drink.
+Being given a tray of delicious food can help even the quietest girl overcome her natural shyness and help her to grow in confidence.